LedFx/LedFx/docs/howto/virtuals.rst

    - **copy** - A copy of the active effect will be displayed on each segment that makes up the virtual

 4. **icon name** - This is the icon that will be displayed in the UI, select something that makes sense to you.
-It is string entry field, supported icons and their string mappings can be found at `Material Design Icons <https://pictogrammers.com/library/mdi/>`_
+It is a string entry field, supported icons and their string mappings can be found at `Material Design Icons <https://pictogrammers.com/library/mdi/>`_

 5. **Max Brightness** - This is the maximum brightness that the virtual will display at, from 0 to 1.
 Generally leave at 1